New York governor closes schools in coronavirus hot spots

 He said the state would take over enforcement of social distancing rules from local authorities in the hot spots.

-Cuomo and de Blasio have repeatedly squabbled over government responses to the spread of COVID-19.
-Cuomo again chastised the mayor on Monday for what he said was lackluster enforcement of social distancing rules.
+Cuomo and de Blasio have repeatedly squabbled over how to respond to the spread of COVID-19, and the two have not appeared together in public in many months.

-The two leaders have not appeared together in public in many months, although Cuomo said he spoke by phone with the mayor earlier on Monday.
+Cuomo said he spoke by phone with the mayor earlier on Monday and that they discussed how best to target which businesses need to be closed down.
+“I believe we can draw better lines than a ZIP code,” Cuomo said.

+In a separate news conference, delayed until after the governor had finished his, de Blasio said the city would continue its plan, announced on Sunday, to enforce the shutting down of non-essential businesses and both indoor and outdoor dining in the affected areas on Wednesday morning.

 Cuomo said he was also concerned about similar rising coronavirus rates in Rockland and Orange counties north of New York City, and that he may consider closing schools there too.

 Many of the affected neighborhoods include large, close-knit Orthodox Jewish communities.
-Cuomo said he planned to meet with community leaders again on Tuesday to seek their help with getting people to comply with the rules.
+Cuomo plans to meet with community leaders again on Tuesday to seek their help with getting people to comply with the rules.

 New York faced one of the nation’s earliest and most devastating outbreaks of the novel coronavirus in the spring, but has since managed to largely curtail its spread.

-On Monday, 1.01% of coronavirus tests statewide were reported to be positive, Cuomo said.
+On Monday, 1.22% of coronavirus tests statewide were reported to be positive, including the hot spots, Cuomo said.

-Reporting by Jonathan Allen and Maria Caspani; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Jonathan Allen and Maria Caspani; Editing by Chizu Nomiyama, Bill Berkrot and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.